2025 Program Proposals

-Each year’s program originates in proposals submitted by individual members of the SAA and approved by the Trustees.
-Proposals are accepted only from SAA members in good standing.
-No one may take a major role as panelist, seminar leader, or workshop leader at two consecutive conferences.
-Dissertation candidates are eligible to speak in panel sessions but not to lead seminars or workshops.
+Each year’s program originates in proposals submitted by individual members of the SAA and approved by the SAA’s Board of Trustees.
+Proposals are accepted only from current SAA members with a doctoral or terminal MFA degree.

 Proposing a Seminar or Workshop